chainer/chainer.org/_posts/2018-01-17-onnx-support-by-chainer.md

 ## ONNX support by Chainer

 Today, we announce ONNX-Chainer, an open source Python package to export Chainer models to the Open Neural Network Exchange (ONNX) format.
+Preferred Networks joined the ONNX partner workshop yesterday that was held in Facebook HQ in Menlo Park, and discussed future direction of ONNX.

 ## What is ONNX?